+The secret world of Disneyland.
 Disneyland may look like a straightforward theme park.
 But there's a secret world hidden behind the balloons, castles and cotton candy - a place where wild cats roam the park at midnight, Mickey Mouse hides in the wallpaper, and movie stars sip martinis behind closed doors.
 Feline security It's not easy keeping the grounds of Disneyland utterly spotless, as well as free of unwanted pests.
 Every night after closing time, 200 feral cats are released into the park to help keep the rodent population under control.
 Though Disney doesn't comment on the matter, rumour has it that the feline taskforce dates back to 1957, when renovations to Sleeping Beauty Castle revealed a colony of more than 100 stray cats.

 Lots of Jokes - Did You Know?
 Q. Why do men's clothes have buttons on the right while women's clothes have buttons on the left?
 A. When buttons were invented, they were very expensive and worn primarily by the rich.
 Since most people are right-handed, it is easier to push buttons on the right through holes on the left.